© 2020–2023 1st Money UK Holdings Ltd. All rights reserved.

 Semi-monthly pay schedules:

-• Is when you have two pay periods a month, each ending on the days of your choice.
+• Is when you've got two pay periods a month, each ending on the days of your choice.

 • For example, payday could be: "the first and 15th of every month"